jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/about-us/people/aroldan/index.md

 category: about-us
 peoplepage: yes
 description: Fluid Attacks is a company focused on ethical hacking and pentesting in applications with over 18 year of experience providing our services to the Colombian market.
 The purpose of this page is to present a small overview about the experience, education and achievements of Andres Roldan.
-keywords: Fluid Attacks, Team, People, Members, Andres, Roldan.
+keywords: Fluid Attacks, Team, People, Members, Andres, Roldan
 ---

 <div class="imgblock">